pezkuwichain/pezkuwi-sdk/cumulus/docs/overview.md

 ## Node

 Parachains support light-clients, full nodes, and authority nodes.
-Authority nodes are called Collators in the Polkadot ecosystem.
+Authority nodes are called Collators in the Pezkuwi ecosystem.
 Cumulus provides the consensus implementation for a Parachain and the block production logic.

 The Parachain consensus will follow the relay chain to get notified about which Parachain blocks are